 Think, too, about the really tough questions.
 Statistically, we are living longer.
 You could be retired longer than you worked in your life.
 That possibility must be factored into your savings goal.

 Consider health issues as well.
 How might they impact your financial situation?
 I recommend using a retirement calculator like this one which can help you work through all these questions.

 (Full disclosure: Wes Moss is the Chief Investment Strategist at Capital Investment Advisors.)

 Asset bubbles are an alluring and deadly phenomenon.
-Soaring tech stocks, condos or precious metals create a siren song that can lure even smart investors off their well-thought-out path of diversified investment.
-After all, when the crowd starts chasing something and everybody you know is talking about how they cashed-in, we don’t want to be left behind, do we?
-Then the bubble bursts, taking everyone down in a one big gulp.
+Soaring tech stocks, condos or precious metals can create siren songs that lure even smart investors off their well-thought-out paths of diversified investment.
+After all, when the crowd starts chasing something and everybody you know is talking about how they cashed in, you don’t want to be left behind, do you?
+Then the bubble bursts, taking everyone down in one big gulp.

 When the crowd (and media) start going nuts over some investment vehicle, take a breath and keep your eyes on the prize.
 You are (or should be) playing the long game.
 Sprinting after a quick profit is an energy-wasting distraction that likely won’t improve your performance.

 Fees can be a real drag on your investment returns.
 As you build and adjust your portfolio, ask questions and read the fine print to make sure you are fully aware of all possible fees.
 These can include marketing fees, surrender penalties, operating cost fees, brokerage trading commissions and more.